1-4 July 2019

 Please submit abstracts via EasyChair by 15 March 2019.
 Abstracts should be no longer than 500 words.
 Notification of acceptance will be sent by 10 April 2019.

-The conference will be preceded on 28-29 June by an informal workshop on Jordi Fernández' book, Memory: A Self-Referential Account, forthcoming in OUP's new Philosophy of Memory and Imagination book series.
-A separate announcement for this workshop will be circulated shortly.
+Note that the conference will be preceded on 28-29 June by an informal workshop on Jordi Fernández' book, Memory: A Self-Referential Account, forthcoming in OUP's new Philosophy of Memory and Imagination book series.